diyscif/diyscif/scif-thesis.md

 Visual insights into the SCIF space are the easiest attack vector to defend.
 It suffices to create a "water-tight" outer shell without gaps or holes.
 Every effort should be made to exclude windows from the SCIF [@ics-705-ts, p.
 12].
-If they are unavoidable, they must at least be treated for visual protection, i.e. darkened with external blinds and/or laser protection film [@wolfsperger2008, p.
+If they are unavoidable, they must at least be treated for visual protection, i.e., darkened with external blinds and/or laser protection film [@wolfsperger2008, p.
 463].
 As noted above, video surveillance systems should be designed with special attention not to provide visual insights into the space.
 No cameras should be installed inside the SCIF [@ics-705-ts, p.
 82].

-To protect from visual insight into the SCIF during personnel entry, entrace points should incorporate a vestibule to preclude visual observation [@ics-705-ts, p.
+To protect from visual insight into the SCIF during personnel entry, entrance points should incorporate a vestibule to preclude visual observation [@ics-705-ts, p.
 11].
 Double doors should have an astragal strip attached to one door to prevent observation through the door crack [@ics-705-ts, p.
 12].